mward7/NIEM.github.io/training/iepd-developer/assemble-and-document/index.md

 - The exchange content model file is included and accurately represents the XML code in the schemas.
 - The XML catalog validates with the NIEM Model Package Description (MPD) catalog schema (XSD) and resides in the root directory of the MPD bearing the file name “mpd-catalog.xml.”
 - The change log is in the root directory of the IEPD, begins with the substring “changelog,” and records changes to previous IEPD schemas that are represented.

+Once you have assembled all required artifacts proceed to the [Publish and Implement](/training/iepd-developer/publish-and-implement/ "Publish and Implement") phase.